Based on your physical traits, you belong to one of three main body types.

 - Chew slowly and be more mindful while eating to give your body more time to break up carbohydrates.

-When you start treating your body like the temple that it is and become comfortable in your own skin, you’ll make way for progress in all other areas of life.
+But when you start treating your body like the temple that it is, you’ll make way for progress in all other areas of life.

 What do you eat to maintain your weight?
 Share your endomorph diet tips in the comments below.